 Deccan Odyssey – Golden Treasure Destinations

-Agra the former capital of India, lies on the banks of the Yamuna river in the northern state of Uttar Pradesh, India.
+Agra, the former capital of India, lies on the banks of the Yamuna River in the northern state of Uttar Pradesh, India.
 It houses the great Taj Mahal, one of the seven wonders of the world.
-Agra with its intricate and beautiful architectures will surely leave you awe stricken.
-The whole city is well designed exhibiting the detailing in houses and even the tombs.
+Agra, with its intricate and beautiful architecture, will surely leave you awe-stricken.
+The whole city is well designed, exhibiting the detailing in houses and even the tombs.
 With its rich culture, religious, historical, and architectural essence comes together to form this lovely city of Agra.
 You get a chance to explore some of the most sought-after tourists attractions in the Mughal City:

-The king employed thousands of artisians and craftsmen to complete this mausoleum.
-The view of Taj Mahal from afar or up close is dream like.
+The king employed thousands of artisans and craftsmen to complete this mausoleum.
+The view of Taj Mahal from afar or up close is dreamlike.
 Its symatrical, concave and convex and the colour combination shows us the varying moods of the Taj.
 The intricate work of the artisians all around the monument is noteworthy, the white marble is imbedded by various precious and semi precious stones which reflects light making it all the more pretty.

-The tomb is the main focus of the entire building, it is raised on the square platform with four sides of the octagonal base of the minarets. its four minarates that stands free at the corner of the platform gives us the three dimentional effect.
-The Taj Mahal is not only the momento to the Mughal Emporer’s wife but also a reminder of the innovative and cteative individuals of the ancient time.
+The tomb is the main focus of the entire building, it is raised on the square platform with four sides of the octagonal base of the minarets. its four minarets that stands free at the corner of the platform gives us the three dimentional effect.
+The Taj Mahal is not only the momento to the Mughal Emporer’s wife but also a reminder of the innovative and creative individuals of ancient time.
 One must see it to believe it.

 The tomb was built by Nur jahan, the wife of Jahangir for her father.
 It is located on the right bank of the Yamuna River, reflecting the beauty of the Mughal architecture and designs.
 Another similarity it shares with the Taj is that its has the white marble base decorated with stones of various nature.
 Itmad-Ud-Daulah’s Tomb is a recommended site for more knowledge about the Mughal architectural style form.